qingya012/rbt-scheduler/README.md

 - **Core-only**: The scheduler contains no UI, file I/O, or platform-specific logic.
 - **Plugin-friendly**: All inputs and outputs are structured data, making it easy to wrap the core with a CLI, UI, or calendar adapter.
 - **Not locked-in**: The design avoids assumptions about frontend, storage, or calendar providers.

----

-## What This Project Is / Is Not

-**This project is:**
-- a backend scheduling engine
-- a Red-Black Tree interval scheduling exercise
-- a foundation for future adapters or plugins

-**This project is not:**
-- a full calendar application
-- a UI-focused product
-- a direct integration with external calendar services